awharn/jenkins-nvm-agent/README.md

 # jenkins-nvm-agent

-This agent builds on the [jenkins-agent](https://github.com/AHumanFromCA/jenkins-agent) by adding the ability to start the container with any nvm available Node.js version.
-Nvm is available to user root and jenknis.
+This agent builds on the [jenkins-agent](https://github.com/awharn/jenkins-agent) by adding the ability to start the container with any nvm available Node.js version.
+Nvm is available to user root and jenkins.

 The jenkins user can install npm items globally without having to run as root.

+This agent is based on the [jenkins-nvm-agent](https://github.com/tucker01/jenkins-nvm-agent) by updating the default Node.js version and base image.

 ## Usage

-`docker run jenkins-nvm-agent` will start the container with the default Node.js version (v10.11.0).
+`docker run jenkins-nvm-agent` will start the container with the default Node.js version (v12.22.1).

 To switch, set `NODE_JS_NVM_VERSION` environment variable to the desired version on the `docker run` command:
 ```